kare0041/cst8917/README.md

 ## Testing

-- Trigger the Storage Queue function via an HTTP request (e.g., using Postman or curl).
+- Trigger the Storage Queue function via an HTTP request
 - Verify that a message is added to the storage queue.
 - Trigger the Azure SQL function similarly and confirm a new record is inserted into the database.

 ## Azure Resources Created

-- Azure Storage Account and Queue: `myqueue-items`
+- Azure Storage Account and Queue: `outqueue`
 - Azure SQL Server and Database
 - Azure Function App for deployment